 I shot all of the images at full resolution in JPEG only with the camera on a tripod using auto-white balance and the Velvia Vivid film simulation.

-I was really impressed with the amount of detail the sensor was able to capture along with the colour reproduction, although I was expecting this to be the case given Fujifilm’s reputation of outstanding colour science.
+I was really impressed with the amount of detail the sensor was able to capture along with the colour reproduction, although I was expecting this to be the case given Fujifilm’s reputation for outstanding colour science.

 110mm, f16, 1/2